mritunjayk-ops/AI_voice_agent/README.md

 ## Current Limitations

-- Voice interaction is request-response based, not realtime streaming.
-- Interruption handling is frontend-side: Stop Speaking immediately stops current browser playback, but provider calls already in progress are not cancelled server-side.
-- Conversational memory is in-memory only and resets when the backend restarts.
+- **Interruption in HTTP Mode**: In Push-to-Talk (HTTP) mode, Stop Speaking only halts browser audio playback; any in-progress API calls on the backend will finish execution.
+(WebSocket Streaming Mode does support proper task cancellation).
+- **Session-Scoped SQLite States**: The Notes, Todos, and Memory databases are session-scoped and stored inside `app.db`.
+Currently, there is no cross-session data merging or authentication.
-- Generated audio files are stored locally in `generated_audio/`.
+- **Local Audio Storage**: Generated WAV files are saved locally in the `generated_audio/` folder, which accumulates files over time.
-- The frontend is intentionally minimal and currently optimized for desktop browser use.
+- **Desktop Focus**: The frontend is optimized primarily for desktop browsers (Chrome, Edge, Firefox) that support WebRTC / MediaRecorder APIs.
-- WebSocket route files exist in the repository, but websocket routes are not mounted in the active FastAPI app.

 ## Future Roadmap

-- Realtime streaming speech-to-text and text-to-speech
-- More natural interruption handling while the assistant is speaking
-- Long-term memory backed by a persistent database or vector store
-- Multi-agent architecture for task planning and tool use
-- Stronger frontend states for recording, processing, speaking, and errors
-- Authentication and user-specific memory
-- Deployment-ready configuration for cloud hosting
-- Observability for latency, API failures, and conversation quality
+- **Vector Store Database**: Back long-term agent memory with a vector database (e.g., Chroma, Qdrant) to support semantic search.
+- **Authentication**: Add user logins, allowing multi-user isolation of conversations, notes, and tasks.
+- **Cloud Deployment**: Configuration files for Docker/Kubernetes and cloud deployment guides (AWS, GCP, or Render).
+- **Advanced Interruption Handling**: Enable wake-word detection or full-duplex conversations where the agent stops speaking immediately upon user voice activity detection (VAD).
+- **Multi-Agent Systems**: Expand the LangChain agent into a multi-agent team capable of collaborative task execution.

 ## Author